How to Avoid Repossession

 They may be able to give you a 30-day grace period or refinance your loan.
 Refinancing depends largely on a number of personal factors such as your payment history, the reasons why you cannot pay and your credit score.

 If you are able to refinance, your goal is to extend the number of months you have to pay off the loan, therefore lowering your monthly payment.
 Though you will pay more in interest in the long-term, what’s most important right now is that you keep your car and avoid repossession.
-You may be able to get a better interest rate, though that situation is rare.
 Remember that it’s possible to refinance again in the future if your situation changes.

 However, if you are upside down on your payments, meaning that you owe more on the loan than the car is worth, refinancing may be more difficult.
 A car loan is called a secured loan and is secured by your car.
 So if you owe $20,000 on a car worth only $15,000, the bank is taking on $5,000 in unsecured debt.
 To combat the risk, the lender will likely charge you a higher interest rate.
 Make sure you get all new loan terms in writing from your lender.